bloomberg/go-testgroup/README.markdown

 ## Finding subtests

-`testgroup` considers _all_ of your group's exported methods as possible subtests.
-You do _not_ need to start your subtests with the word `Test`.
-A valid subtest accepts a `*testgroup.T` as its only argument.
+A group's subtests are the exported methods of your group object.
+Each subtest must accept a `*testgroup.T` as its only argument and return nothing.
+You do _not_ need to start your subtest methods with the word `Test`.

 ## Running subtests